 The teaching in wrist surgery is that if there is already cartilage damage, a PRC should not be performed.
 To overcome this prohibition, a polished metal alloy prosthesis was developed to provide a smooth surface for the capitate bone.
 This Cobalt-Chrome prosthesis comes in various sizes that can be matched to fit the curvature of the opposing radius so the forces spread out more.
 Further research is needed to determine the outcomes achieved by this newer device.

-While PRC is the simplest operation for Kienbock’s, the most complex operation is replacing the lunate with a prosthetic replica made out of a special material called pyrocarbon.
+While PRC is the simplest operation for Kienbock’s, the most complex operation is tenoarthroplasty, replacing the lunate with a prosthetic replica made out of a special material called pyrocarbon.
 The reason this is the most complex operation we have for Kienbock’s (more complex than the MFT flap) is that the other normal bones are not taken out of the wrist.
-Because all the other bones remain, the wrist is completely unstable until the surgeon creates a complex series of new connections between 3 different bones using two different grafts going in opposite directions.
+Because all the other bones remain, the wrist is completely unstable until the surgeon creates a complex series of new connections between 3 different bones using two different tendon grafts going in opposite directions.
 The pyrocarbon material has the favorable properties of density similar to bone and incredibly low friction as a joint surface, but very unfavorable in that nothing will bond or heal to that low friction surface.
 So, the surgeon has no way to directly control the position of the prosthesis that can tilt forwards or backwards or slide to the side.
 The final position of the prosthesis and the overall stability of the wrist depend on the complex series of new connections created that have to bypass the lunate, compared to the original wrist ligaments that connected directly to the lunate.

 Other treatments that are possible for late phase Kienbock’s include partial and total wrist fusions.
 Literature on partial wrist fusion (just like radial shortening osteotomy) indicates that it is no better than just letting the lunate degenerate naturally as well as worse outcomes compared to other options – for those reasons we do not offer partial wrist fusion in this Kienbock’s specialty practice.
 We do offer total wrist fusion.
 When conducting face-to-face patient education, we present total wrist fusion as the first option for late Kienbock’s because it is a very predictable surgery with the best pain relief, the most durability, able to withstand any amount of abuse, and likely the last wrist surgery the patient will ever have.
-Despite all of those advantages over the other options, we have not seen a single patient ever select total fusion as a first option simply because it takes away all motion in the wrist.
+Despite all of those advantages over the other options, we rarely have a patient select total fusion as a first option simply because it takes away all motion in the wrist.

 The steps taken in recovery depend in part on which reconstruction has been performed.
 In general, the first phase will consist of immobilization in a splint / cast until the new tissue connections have healed.
 This may range from 3 weeks for a proximal row carpectomy up to 8 weeks for pyrocarbon replacement or MFT flap.
 Once the reconstruction has healed, wrist motion is begun under the guidance of a hand therapist.
 At this intermediate stage, the priority is placed on regaining motion.
 Once the motion program is solidly underway at several months following surgery, strength training is added.
 For these types of major wrist surgery, patients will continue to progress in rehabilitation onward towards six months using a home based program.
 For any option other than a total wrist fusion, patients must consider future lifestyle choices that do not abuse the wrist joint if they want to get the best and most durable result from the chosen treatment.